Progression in Maths

-Maths and the Connected Curriculum
+Maths and the Wider Curriculum

-In line with the Connected Curriculum, teachers plan and facilitate children with opportunities to use and apply their Maths skills in different contexts across the curriculum.
+Teachers plan and facilitate children with opportunities to use and apply their Maths skills in different contexts across the curriculum.

 Year 4: “We looked at Tax and saw how much money is spent on schools.”